slamora/brackets-wiki/Language-Support.md

 - Introduced a new high-level concept "language" and refactored support for LESS based on that ([Pull Request](https://github.com/adobe/brackets/pull/2844))

 ## Caveats
-A difficulty when making comments more generic is that we rely on the defined comment symbols to be completely contained in one CodeMirror token.
+* A difficulty when making comments more generic is that we rely on the defined comment symbols to be completely contained in one CodeMirror token.
 I.e. we cannot define "//~" as the prefix for line comments (like [SciTE](http://www.scintilla.org/SciTE.html) does) because it is not a prefix of the "//" token.
+* We should potentially add a central point to extract file extensions for a given file name to support extensions with multiple parts (i.e. ".html.erb").
+Then file names wouldn't have just one potential extension, since file names like "1.
+Introduction.html" (also multiple dots) would also need to be supported.

 ## The language concept